TinySkillet/Notes/Temp.md

 **OOP** solves issues of reusability and scalability by grouping closely related data and functions into a single data structure called class.
 Further inheritance lets you to reuse data & functionalities from another classes.

-Security - private, public void methods and properties
+Security - private, public, protected methods and properties Large programs - chain of inheritances, association

+Classes - programmatic model of something